Alcyone (star): Physical properties

+The age of the Pleiades is typically calculated to be around 130 million years, but Alcyone itself appears to be younger, less than 100 million years.
+Alcyone may be a blue straggler or models may not be deriving an accurate age for stars of this type.

+Variability

+Alcyone has long been suspected to vary in brightness, and a 2017 study using data from the Kepler Space Telescope found definite periodic variations with amplitudes up to 0.001 magnitudes.
+This is considered undetectable by ground-based observations.
+The strongest period of 2.3 days is thought to be the rotation period of the star, with an uneven surface causing slight brightness changes, but there are also more rapid pulsations and Alcyone has been classified as both a rotational variable and a slowly pulsating B-type star.

+As of 2025, Alcyone has not been formally listed as a variable star in the General Catalogue of Variable Stars.

 Companions

 The Catalog of Components of Double and Multiple Stars lists three companions: B is 24 Tauri, a magnitude 6.28 A0 main-sequence star 117" away; C is V647 Tauri, a δ Sct variable star; and D is a magnitude 9.15 F3 main-sequence star.
 V647 Tau varies from magnitude +8.25 to +8.30 over 1.13 hours.

 The Washington Double Star Catalog lists a further four companions, all fainter than 11th magnitude, and also describes component D as itself double with two nearly equal components separated by 0.30".

-Some previous lunar occultation studies found evidence of sub-arcsound companions, but more recently, a 2021 interferometric study concluded that Alcyone is a single star system.
+Some previous lunar occultation studies found evidence of sub-arcsecond companions, but more recently, a 2021 interferometric study concluded that Alcyone is a single star system.